 Will you be using any of these low-waste Christmas gift wrapping ideas for your presents this year?
 We’d love to see them so be sure to tag us on Instagram if you do!
 Happy wrapping everyone!

-Disclaimer: this post contains some affiliate links.
+Disclaimer: This article was first published in December 2019.
+It has been updated with new low-waste Christmas gift wrapping ideas.
+It contains some affiliate links.
 This means, if you purchase an item we may receive a commission on that sale of the products at no extra cost to you.